 Students will not be permitted to audit

 Upon successful completion of all program

 requirements, students are recommended to the B.C.
-College of Teachers for
+Teacher Regulation Branch for

 For complete details on courses see the course descriptions section.